"[A] tour de force"

 - Counsel for Novartis in its billion-dollar sale of its generic oral solids and dermatology business to Aurobindo, Inc.

-- Counsel for Indorama Ventures Ltd. In its joint-venture acquisition of PET assets from M&G Chemicals
+- Counsel for Indorama Ventures Ltd. In its joint-venture acquisition of PET assets from M&G Chemicals and its acquisition of Huntsman's global specialty chemicals business

 - Counsel for Toyoda Gosei in the DOJ's investigation of the auto parts industry